top of page

 • Makes them itchy or hot

-If Your Dog Can’t Be There (And You Still Want That “They’re With Us” Feeling)
+If Your Dog Can’t Be There (But You Still Want Them Included)

 Sometimes a wedding with your dog isn’t possible, and that’s okay.
 Health, travel, anxiety, venue policies… there are real reasons it might not work.